-SCHEV has experienced a high employee turnover rate in recent years.
-Several factors have contributed to this problem.
-Exit interviews reveal that better job opportunities and excessive workload are among those factors.
-The highest turnover has been with our professional and administrative staff.
-In order to retain and attract highly qualified individuals we must offer more competitive salaries.
+SCHEV experienced a high employee turnover rate in the 1990s and early 2000s.
+Several factors contributed to this problem.
+Exit interviews revealed that better job opportunities and excessive workload were among those factors.
+The highest turnover was with our professional and administrative staff.
+In order to retain and attract highly qualified individuals, we continue to strive to offer more competitive salaries.

-Another important factor related to SCHEV's staffing plan is that forty-six percent of SCHEV's workforce will be eligible for retirement within the next seven years.
+Another important factor related to SCHEV's staffing plan is that twenty-six percent (26%) of SCHEV's workforce will be eligible for retirement within the next five years.

-• Anticipated HR Changes
+Anticipated HR Changes